 “God, you really are impossible.”

-The light dimmed again.
-A minute passed before Minjae spoke.
+Minjae sat back on his heels and looked around.
+A minute passed before he spoke again.
 “You could’ve escaped sooner, you know.
 Back when you first started doubting your superiors.
 No one would’ve blamed you for running.”

 Onyx didn’t answer at first.
-The faint blue gleam from the servo cast long shadows across his face, picking out the human skin from the metal seams.
-“If I’d gone,” he said finally, “they would’ve taken someone else.
+The blue gleam from the servo cast long shadows across his arm and shoulder, picking out the human skin from the metal seams.
+“If I’d gone,” he said finally, “they would have taken someone else.
 Someone younger.
 Easier to rebuild.”

-Minjae sat back, breath catching.
-“So you stayed to make sure no one else got turned into a weapon.”
+“So you stayed to make sure no one else got turned into a weapon,” Minjae said.

-Onyx’s eyes stayed on the tunnel wall, unfocused.
+Onyx felt a muscle jump in his jaw.
+“Told.
+Programmed.”
+He swallowed.
 “I didn’t stay long enough.
-Perhaps I could’ve… made more of a difference.”
+Perhaps I could have… made more of a difference.”

-He reached for the arm again, tightening one last bolt.
+He felt Minjae reach for his arm again, tightening one last bolt.
 “You know,” he said lightly, “most people just take up knitting when they want redemption.”

 “Ha!
 There’s the Onyx I know.”